Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 ### `Waiting for more data.`

 This is expected on the first run.
 The check needs at least two measurements to calculate a delta.
 Wait for the next check interval.

+### iowait shows more than 1.0 cores

+This is expected, not an error. iowait is reported as saturated CPU cores, so on a multi-core host the value legitimately rises above `1.0` once more than one core's worth of I/O wait piles up (see the Overview for the per-core threshold rationale).
+When the alert fires, the host really does have roughly one or more cores stuck waiting for I/O, sustained over the last `--count` runs; investigate the busy disks and the `--top` process list, not the core count.

 ### A raw or unmounted device is missing